What Michigan Auto insurance covers

 Michigan Personal Injury Protection (PIP)

-This part of no-fault auto insurance policy pays all necessary medical costs from an injury in an auto insurance accident.
+This part of the no-fault auto insurance policy pays all necessary medical costs from an injury in an auto insurance accident.
 Michigan is the only state in the country that offers unlimited medical.
-Michigan can do that by adding an assessment (MCCA) to all Michigan auto insurance policies (as of 2018 this fee was $192.00).
+Michigan can do that by adding an assessment (MCCA) to all Michigan auto insurance policies (This fee will lower to $100 July 1, 2020).

-Lost wages are also paid if you are unable to work due to accident-related injuries.
+Lost wages pay if you are unable to work due to accident-related injuries.
 PIP will pay up to 85% of your gross income for up to 3 years.
-The coverage varies according to your salary and is capped at a maximum payout limit as set by the state as of 2019 this limit was ($5700) this figure is updated every October.
+Wage reimbursement varies according to your salary and is capped at a maximum payout limit as set by the state as of 2019 this limit was ($5700) this figure is updated every October.

 Survivors’ payments are the amount that the insurance company pays to the survivor as part of the claim if someone dies as a result of the auto insurance accident.